 We offer a wide range of exciting pupil leadership opportunities, including Anti-Bullying Ambassadors, Eco-Warriors, Prefects and Student Council.

 Children are picked to be leaders in different ways, sometimes putting themselves forward and then selected after a vote by their peers.
-Other times they will be selected by their teacher for demonstrating our values and embodying our golden rules.
+Other times they will be selected by their teacher for demonstrating our values and embodying our HORSE code values.

-It is a great way for children to learn new skills, boost their confidence, interact with other children throughout the school and, ultimately, make a different to the way Horsenden is run.
+It is a great way for children to learn new skills, boost their confidence, interact with other children throughout the school and, ultimately, make a difference to the way Horsenden is run.

-Please see the slides below for an overview of the different types of Pupil Leadership available and for more details and to see what they have been working on so far this year, please see the pupil pages.
+Please see the document and slides below for an overview of the different types of Pupil Leadership Opportunities available and for more details and to see what they have been working on so far this year, please see the pupil pages.

 MindUp is a strategy used at Horsenden to develop a sense of mindful awareness as well as self-regulation techniques.
 We start MindUp sessions with a focus on the brain, explore different emotions and how these makes us feel, then focus on how to develop an optimistic, resilient attitude.